cert-manager/website/content/docs/installation/upgrading/remove-deprecated-apis.md

 ---
 title: Migrating Deprecated API Resources
 description:
-  "The following cert-manager APIs were deprecated in cert-manager v1.4:"
+  'The following cert-manager APIs were deprecated in cert-manager v1.4:'
 ---

 The following cert-manager APIs were deprecated in cert-manager `v1.4`: